Splint made of PMMA: Manufacturing process

 Left: DWX-52DCI.
 Right: DWX-52D

-DWX-52DCi: with a 6-slot Automatic Disc Changer, 15-station Automatic Tool Changer, and other automated features, it gives users of all skill levels an exceptionally powerful, efficient, affordable dental restoration solution.
-In order to meet operator requirements, the development process of the DWX-52DCI systems focused on the user-friendly applicability of the milling machine as well as comprehensible and easy-to-use software.
-The reduced need for user interaction optimizes the workflow for the result of precisely milled objects.
+The DWX-52DCi features a 6-slot Automatic Disc Changer, a 15-station Automatic Tool Changer, and other automated functions, providing a compelling, efficient, and cost-effective dental restoration solution for users of all skill levels.
+In developing the DWX-52DCI systems, the focus was on making the milling machine user-friendly and providing easy-to-use software to meet operator requirements.
+The reduced need for user interaction optimizes the workflow, resulting in precisely milled objects.

 Splint made of PMMA: Material